Phonological history of English consonants: Loss of velar and palatal fricatives

+Alexander John Ellis reported use of [x] in England on the Yorkshire-Lancashire border and close to the Scottish border in the late nineteenth century.

 For details of the above phenomena, see H-loss (Middle English).
 See also the vocalization of the voiced velar fricative [ɣ].

 Voiced/voiceless splits

-The Old English fricatives /f, θ, s/ had voiceless and voiced allophones, the voiced forms occurring in certain environments, such as between vowels.
+The Old English fricatives /f, θ, s/ had voiceless and voiced allophones, the voiced forms occurring in certain environments, such as between vowels, and in words originating from the Kentish dialect (like vane, vinew, vixen, and zink), word-initially.
 In Early Middle English, partly by borrowings from French, they split into separate phonemes: /f, v, θ, ð, s, z/.
 See Middle English phonology – Voiced fricatives.